-To support and further these efforts, the County has included Action HE-A7.6 to allow low-barrier navigation centers in all zones that allow mixed-use and nonresidential zones that allow multi-family uses and Actions HE-A3.1, HE-A3.4, and HE-A5.2 to encourage and prioritize development of housing for extremely low-income households.
+To support and further these current efforts, the County has included Action HE-A7.6 to allow low-barrier navigation centers in all zones that allow mixeduse and nonresidential zones that allow multi-family uses and Actions HE-A3.1, HE-A3.4, and HE-A5.2 to encourage and prioritize development of housing for extremely low-income households.
+The County has also included Action HE-A3.3 to work with local organizations to provide permanently supportive housing and connect homeless residetns services to address the concerns raised by stakeholders, targeting those areas with concentrations of encampments identified in Figure 6-14.